ahmedfawzy98/Bootstrap-LoopLab-website/README.md

 # LoopLab-Website
-This is a simple static social profiles website aimed to learn Bootstrap, HTML, CSS and honing the frontend development skills.\
+This is a simple static social profiles website as a hobby project aimed to learn Bootstrap, HTML, CSS and honing the frontend development skills.\
 [LoopLab](https://ahmedfawzy98.github.io/Bootstrap-LoopLab-website/)

 ## Built With